 Five race tracks to checkout

-If you are a fan of motor racing and enjoy the occasional track day event, then there are some tracks one just have to visit.
+If you are a fan of motor racing and enjoy the occasional track day event, then there are some tracks one just has to visit.
 Here are 5 tracks you should tick of the old bucket list.

 We've all seen the YouTube videos from all of these race track where legends used to race.
 Even ordinary people have created some unforgettable moments on most of these tracks, some better than others.
 But, they all have a rich history forged from racing.
 Each track holds it's own out of those listed below and they are chosen for their accessibility and exciting rich history.
 Tracks like Circuit de la Sarthe, where 24 Heures du Mans takes place, haven't been added to the list due to the fact you can't just show up and do a lap around the track even if you wanted to, and believe me, every racing fan in the world would want to do just that.